 #3 Walking shoes

 If you want to go for a hike, you need good shoes.

-Don’t worry, that doesn’t mean that you have to spend a fortune on hiking boots.
+Don’t worry, that doesn’t mean that you have to spend a fortune on hiking boots (check out our budget hiking boots suggestions).
 It mostly means that you should not attempt to hike in flip flops or heels.
 Instead, your footwear should be appropriate for the hike you want to do.

 In most cases, a pair of trainers is enough.
 I’ve hiked the Inca Trail in those, I’ve walked over snow and ice on a volcano in Ecuador, and I’ve crossed jungle rivers in trainers.

 Daniel, on the other hand, owns a pair of hiking boots from Decathlon.
 They were cheap, but they’re comfortable, and he loves them.